mrweedster/OpenNFS1AI/readme.md

 None

 ### Options
-This port has added the possibility to change the resolutions ingame by editing the code.
-Change ResX and ResY in GameConfig.cs to your desired values and recompile.
+This port has added the possibility to change the resolutions.
+Previously this was made in the code but now there's an added resolution menu when starting the game
-Note: The menu doesn't reflect the resolution change, it only works ingame

 ### Issues
 - On systems with discrete GPUs there is an issue with gamma which makes it brighter than usual